dadan-io/js-sdk-sample/README.md

 # Dadan Sdk CDN

-Foobar is a Python library for dealing with word pluralization.
+A JavaScript library for checking, validating, and manipulating with Google Dadan Extension.

 ## Installation